-- 1. If the maximum allowable production of 2 acre feet of groundwater per acre of contiguous land is reduced for a Management Zone, or if any such reduced maximum of allowable production is thereafter reduced again, a new permit may not be issued for the production of more water than is established under this Section 16 as the maximum allowable production of water per acre of land for the Management Zone; [Amended June 12, 2012] - 2.
+- 1. If the maximum allowable production of 2 acre feet of groundwater per acre of contiguous land is reduced for one or more Management Zones, or if any such reduced maximum of allowable production is thereafter reduced again, a new permit may not be issued for the production of more water than is established under this Section 16 as the maximum allowable production of water per acre of land for the Management Zone(s); [Amended June 12, 2012] [Amended May 12, 2020] - 2.
 Excluding production authorized by a historic use permit, and production authorized by wells exempt under Rule 7.10(1), the production of water authorized by any permit issued by the District for the production of water is subject to limitation, adjustment and reduction; - 3.
-The volume of water authorized by permit to be produced in a Management Zone may be reduced by up to two percent per year with the reduction beginning twelve months after a decision by the Board that such reduction is reasonably required for the conservation and preservation of groundwater, or the protection of the aquifer or groundwater users, within the Management Zone; and [Amended June 12, 2012] - 4.
-If the Board finds it is necessary to reduce the maximum allowable production per acre, or the permitted production for any Management Zone, by a greater percentage or more quickly than is provided in Rule 16.7(3), to accomplish the desired future conditions, preserve and conserve groundwater or protect groundwater users within a Management Zone, or to implement reductions required under Rule 16.5, the Board shall establish a schedule for a phased reduction in the maximum allowable production or permitted production for the zone.
-[Amended July 12, 2005] [Amended May 3, 2017]
+The volume of water authorized by permit to be produced in one or more Management Zones may be reduced by the Board, if it determines a reduction is necessary, based on studies and evaluations performed by the Board or as determined by the Board to have scientific merit.
+This reduction shall begin as soon after a decision by the Board that such reduction is reasonably required for the conservation and preservation of groundwater, or the protection of the aquifer or groundwater users, within such Management Zone(s).
+[Amended June 12, 2012] [Amended May 12, 2020] - 4.
+If the Board, based on studies and evaluations performed or determined by the Board to have scientific merit, determines it is necessary to reduce the maximum allowable production per acre, or the permitted production for any Management Zone or Zones, to accomplish the desired future conditions, the protective drawdown limits, to preserve and conserve groundwater, to protect groundwater users within a Management Zone or Zones, or to implement reductions required under Rule 16.5, the Board shall establish a schedule for a reduction in the maximum allowable production or permitted production for the Management Zone or Zones.
+[Amended July 12, 2005] [Amended May 3, 2017] [Amended May 12, 2020]

 RULE 16.8.
 EXCEPTIONS.
-The following are exceptions to the rules set forth in this Section
+The following are exceptions to the rules set forth in this Section 16 for the limitation and reduction of production: